peteryoungy/Around/readme.md

 $ cd Mars
 ```

-2. Run Elasticsearch, and then add your Elasticsearch endpoint in the code.
+2. Run Elasticsearch, then add your Elasticsearch endpoint in the code.

 3. Run the backend service.